-Choosing the type of fund your KiwiSaver is invested in will be a critical decision you take for your retirement.
+Choosing the type of fund your KiwiSaver money is invested in will be a critical decision you take for your retirement.

 You could contribute 6% of your salary and be in a default fund or you could contribute 3% and be in the right fund.
 Both decisions will get you about the same KiwiSaver balance at retirement.
 Which one would you choose?

-Unfortunately, the reality is that 53% of Kiwi’s have invested their KiwiSaver in the wrong type of KiwiSaver fund for their age and the goals they have for their investment.
+Unfortunately, the reality is that 53% of Kiwi’s have invested their KiwiSaver savings in the wrong type of KiwiSaver fund for their age and the goals they have for their investment.
 Even worse, there’s another 400,000 Kiwi’s languishing in default funds where they are earning less than they would with a term deposit.

 That means 53% of kiwis are potentially missing out on a free trip to Europe for every year of their retirement.